2. Integration Points

 Webhooks

-Webhooks are HTTP POST requests from Marketplacer to a HTTP endpoint resident in the Connected Integration, they behave as near real-time event notifications.
+Webhooks are HTTP POST requests from Marketplacer to a HTTP endpoint resident in the Connected Integration, they enable event-based notifications.
 Create, Update and Delete events are available for a range of entities including but not limited to:

 - Adverts